Effective Strategies for Healthier Skin

 • Apple cider vinegar (raw, unfiltered, and unpasteurized)

 • Avoid insulin spikes and blood sugar spikes, and keep your fasting blood sugar low.
-This can be measured by hb1ac and fasting blood glucose/insulin.
-Your blood sugar stays healthy when you eat a low glycemic index diet, avoiding snacks, and walking after meals.
-This study showed higher hba1c (a measure of your last 90-days of blood sugar) levels in acne patients than controls: “Acne patients were more likely to have prediabetes (HbA1c ≥ 5.7%) versus controls (22.8% vs. 11.3%, respectively”, p < 0.001).”
+Your blood sugar stays healthy when you eat a low glycemic index diet, avoid snacking in between meals, and walk after meals.
+Most importantly, do not eat a large amount of high glycemic index foods in one sitting.
+HbA1c, or glycated hemoglobin, is a blood test that provides an average of your blood sugar levels over the past two to three months.
+This study showed higher hba1c levels in acne patients than controls: “Acne patients were more likely to have prediabetes (HbA1c ≥ 5.7%) versus controls (22.8% vs. 11.3%, respectively”, p < 0.001).”
+You can use a CGM to measure your blood glucose or get bloodwork to measure your fasting blood glucose and hba1c.

 • Blood sugar spikes cause inflammation and oxidative stress.
 From this abstract: “Both lower glucose values and insulin therapy seem to be anti-inflammatory, whereas hyperglycemia (high blood sugar) increases the proinflammatory process and negatively affects the innate immune system”.
 This study showed that “Inflammatory Cytokine Concentrations Are Acutely Increased by High Blood Sugar”.
 And this is yet another study showing that inflammatory cytokine are acutely increased by high blood sugar.